Johnson Organs: History

 Continuing with church organ construction, Johnson built organs of increasing size.
 His first two-manual organ was Opus 13, 1849, at the Congregational Church in Westfield, Massachusetts.
 This organ contained about 15 ranks.
 Further expanding his territory and size, Opus 40, a 34-stop three-manual organ, was built in 1855 for the Park Presbyterian Church in Troy, New York.
 Another 1855 organ is believed to be the oldest Johnson organ which still exists in its original form.
 It is Johnson's Opus 43, built at the First Ward Presbyterian Church (later the Westminster Presbyterian Church) in Syracuse, New York.
+In 1870 Johnson's Opus 339 with 16 ranks was built and installed at the Universalist Church, now the Unitarian Universalist Congregation in Stamford, CT.
+It remains there today in its original form.

 In 1871, a fire destroyed the Johnson factory.
 All tools and materials, along with Opus 348, 349, and 350 that were under construction were destroyed.
 At the time of the fire, Opus 345, a typical William Johnson tracker pipe organ of about 18 ranks (Pictured) was being installed at the First Baptist Church of Penn Yan, New York.
 Most of its pipework, some of the last to be built at the original factory, is still in use in the Church's present organ.

 After the fire, the old First Congregational Church building (designed by Bullfinch) was utilized for a factory.
 About that time William A. Johnson's son William H. Johnson, who had worked in the shop since he was 16, became an official member of the firm.
 With a new name, "Johnson and Son", the company was back in operation soon enough to produce 52 new organs in Chicago, Illinois, after the 1871 Great Chicago Fire.
 A new factory was built in 1873, and another in the mid-1880s.
 Johnson and Son continued the work of the William A. Johnson Organ Company, building an additional 500 organs.
 Their largest organs were of around 55 ranks.

 Throughout the years, Johnson organs were well known for their "excellent balance, splendid dignity, and beautiful voicing".
 Highest quality materials and workmanship were used, and Johnson's organ pipes were always of the finest quality.
 Tracker organs eventually became less popular, and, not wishing to switch to tubular-pneumatic- or electro-pneumatic-action organs, the company ceased operations in 1898.
 Their last organ was a large 3-manual organ, Opus 860, at St. Paul's Church in Chicago.